 A short drive from Penticton, Oliver and Osoyoos, the Grist Mill Campground is a quiet family-oriented destination nestled in the shade of tall cottonwood trees adjacent to the meandering Keremeos Creek.
-This campground consists of a total of 11 creekside RV/Tent/Camper sites with power hookups as well as two tent-only sites; water, picnic tables, and fire rings are available for all sites.
+This campground consists of 11 creekside RV/Tent/Camper sites with power hookups at $35/night as well as two tent-only sites at $20/night; water, picnic tables, and fire rings are available for all sites.
 Washrooms with sinks and toilets are available 24 hours a day.

 To reserve a Grist Mill campsite, please reserve online.
 Reservations by phone will be available starting on March 1, 2023.
 Questions or group bookings should be addressed to firstname.lastname@example.org.